cdev-framework/cdev-website/content/blogs/coldstarts.md

 ### How Cdev helps mitigate Cold Starts

+Cdev introduces a set of parsing tools that attempt to understand the dependencies of a Serverless function, so that it can deploy only the needed dependencies of the function.
 To understand Cdev's parsing technology it helps to start with a fat lambda example and understand all the parts that can add time to Cold Start.
 In the following example you will see three handler functions that each interact with a different external AWS service, but they are part of the same backend and make sense to be kept in the same file.

 {{<break>}}